nothingmn/AthosIoT/readme.md

 15. Open the file "Athos.code-workspace"
 16. Plug in your NodeMCU (ESP8266 device) into your machine
 17. You should be able to hit Control-Alt-B to build, Control-Alt-U to upload
+18. Control-Shift-B will allow you to choose to build/deploy each type of node available (VSCode Tasks)